ESA-EarthCODE/documentation/pages/Integrating New Platforms to EarthCODE/Deep Dive into EarthCODE.md

 More information about how integrating with EarthCODE works, where and how to apply, can be found at the [Integrating New Platforms Page](../Integrating%20New%20Platforms%20to%20EarthCODE/).

 ### Publishing Experiments Data and Workflows

 Once a research activity is complete, the results can be published to the EarthCODE ecosystem, making them findable, reproducible, and reusable by the broader scientific community.
-If you are working on an integrated platform, publishing is typically automated.
-When the experiment is finalized, the platform can generate the appropriate metadata and push it to the Open Science Catalog.
-If you're working outside of an integrated platform—on institutional infrastructure or locally—you can still publish your results manually by following the [Open Science Catalog submission guidelines](../Technical%20Documentation/Open%20Science%20Catalog/Contributing%20to%20the%20Open%20Science%20Catalog.md).
+On an integrated platform, this publishing process is expected to be **automated**.
+When an experiment is finalized, the platform is responsible for generating the appropriate metadata and pushing it to the Open Science Catalog.

 At the time of publishing, it is expected that the outputs have been finalized and, where applicable, reviewed and approved by the ESA project’s Technical Officer.
-When you're ready to publish you:
+The platform's automated publishing workflow must handle two core steps:

-1. (Optional) Upload your **datasets and workflows** to the **ESA Project Results Repository (PRR)** for long-term preservation.
+1. Facilitate the upload of **datasets and workflows** to the **ESA Project Results Repository (PRR)** for long-term preservation.
-2. Create and upload metadata that describes your experiment, products, and workflows to the Open Science Catalog.
-This metadata links to your data storage location and provides sufficient context for reuse.
+2. Create and submit metadata that describes the experiment, products, and workflows to the Open Science Catalog.
+This metadata links to the data's storage location and provides sufficient context for reuse.

-Publishing your experiment ensures others can discover, cite, and reproduce your results using EarthCODE’s integrated platforms or their own environments.
+By providing this functionality, the platform ensures others can discover, cite, and reproduce results using EarthCODE’s integrated platforms or their own environments.

-The core units of publication in EarthCODE are data and workflows (combined in experiments):
+The core units of publication that a platform must handle are data and workflows (combined in experiments):
 - **Data Products**: the final outputs of your scientific analysis (e.g. geospatial datasets).
-- **Workflows**: the code or processing steps used to generate those products and the computing environemnt (platform or other) required to run the code.
+- **Workflows**: the code or processing steps used to generate those products and the computing environment (platform or other) required to run the code.

 ### Data Products

-In EarthCODE, the final outputs of your research—referred to as **Products** or data products—are stored, described, and published in a way that ensures long-term FAIRness and availability.
+From a platform integrator's perspective, a **Product** is the final data output that your platform helps a user create, describe, and publish in a way that ensures long-term FAIRness and availability.

-These data products can be hosted on the ESA Project Results Repository (PRR) or an external repository of your choice.
-The PRR is ESA’s dedicated long-term storage service for project results.
-Uploading to the PRR is optional but recommended, especially for ensuring compliance with FAIR principles and facilitating persistent access to your work.
-You simply provide a link to the data location as part of the product’s metadata.
-For detailed instructions on uploading to the PRR, refer to the [**ESA Project Results Repository (PRR) section **](../Technical%20Documentation/ESA%20Project%20Results%20Repository/index.md).
+Your platform must support users in storing these products and must automate the generation of the required metadata.
+The platform should provide an integration path for users to host their data on the **ESA Project Results Repository (PRR)**, which is the recommended service.
+Alternatively, the platform must allow users to reference products hosted on an external repository.
+For technical details on PRR integration, refer to the [**ESA Project Results Repository (PRR) section**](../Technical%20Documentation/ESA%20Project%20Results%20Repository/index.md).

-Each product is described using **STAC (SpatioTemporal Asset Catalog) metadata**, specifically through a `Collection` that captures key attributes like the spatial and temporal extent, scientific context, provenance, and more.
+The platform is responsible for generating a **STAC (SpatioTemporal Asset Catalog) `Collection`** to describe each product.
+This metadata must be created automatically, capturing key attributes like the spatial and temporal extent, scientific context, provenance, and more.

-A product in EarthCODE typically includes:
+The STAC metadata generated by the platform for a product must include:
-- A dataset representing the measured or derived values of one or more environmental or geoscience variables.
+- A link to the dataset representing the measured or derived values of one or more variables.
-- Documentation links that describe the methodology or related publications.
+- Links to documentation that describe the methodology or related publications.
 - Metadata fields to indicate the EO satellite mission(s), project affiliation, and classification tags.

-To ensure FAIRness, the catalog uses a shared dictionary and metadata standard.
-This structure enables users to explore products across diverse sources by theme, variable, and mission.
+To ensure discoverability, the platform must populate the STAC metadata using EarthCODE's shared dictionary and metadata standard.
+This structure enables products to be explored across diverse sources.
+The platform is responsible for correctly tagging the product with its associated `Project`, `Themes`, `Variables`, and `EO Mission`.

 ![Data Products](/img/terms/data-components.svg)